sports

 Key Details

-- Trade Participants: New York Yankees received Ryan McMahon; Colorado Rockies received pitching prospects Griffin Herring and Josh Grosz.
+• Trade Details: The Yankees received Ryan McMahon, while the Rockies acquired Griffin Herring and Josh Grosz.

-- Performance Statistics: In 2025, McMahon has a batting average of .217, 16 home runs, and a .717 OPS, with a National League-leading 127 strikeouts.
-His defensive metrics show him as a Gold Glove-caliber player, ranking in the 91st percentile with four Outs Above Average.
+• Performance: In 2025, McMahon has a batting average of .217, 16 home runs, and a .717 OPS, with a league-leading 127 strikeouts.
+His recent performance has improved, with a .246 batting average and 14 home runs since a poor start to the season.

-- Yankees’ Third Base Situation: The Yankees have struggled at third base, receiving a .645 OPS from the position this season.
-Oswald Peraza, who has played most of the games there, has a dismal .147 batting average and a 24 wRC+, the second lowest among Yankees with significant plate appearances since 1961.
+• Yankees’ Context: The Yankees have struggled at third base, receiving a .645 OPS from that position, which ranks among the worst in Major League Baseball.
+Oswald Peraza, who has played most of the games at third, has a notably low batting average of .147.

 Multiple Perspectives